When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 Box jumps

 Jumping up on, or over, wooden boxes has literally nothing to do with productive strength training.
 There is no resistance being applied to the working muscles during 90% of the exercise.
-This is the case whether you are jumping over a 6 inch box or a 6 foot box, so there’s no progressive overload, which is an absolute requirement for building strength and muscle.
+This is the case whether you are jumping over a 6 inch box or a 6 foot box, so there’s no progressive overload, which is an absolute requirement for building muscle and strength.

 The only thing you’re going to get out of box jumps is an injury.
 Bottom line: don’t jump on or over anything during your workouts.